Israel-Jauregui/OpenInventory/README.md

     - 1. Ensure that your computer running the frontend server and your mobile device are on the same network if not using npx expo start --tunnel
     - 2. Open your device's Camera app
     - 3. Scan the QR code shown in your computer's terminal
+## Getting Started - Using App
+1. On the login screen, log in using your credentials or press "Need an account?" to create one, then login with those credentials.

+2. Select or create an inventory.

+3. Start creating item master data by clicking "Create Item Master Data" on the Home Tab or manipulate existing items on either the Home or Items tabs.

+4. Tap on individual items on the Items tab to view more information such as the item's description.

+- Home buttons that involve altering data such as "Change Quantity" will present you with a camera view to scan  a barcode.
+- The Items tab will present you with all of your items in your currently selected inventory.
+- Item data can be changed via either the buttons on the Home tab or the buttons on each item in the Items tab.
 ## Getting Started - Running Release
 > OpenInventory has been released only for Android Devices, IOS devices can only currently access OpenInventory via Expo GO.